sfikas/quaternion-gan/README.md

 ## Dataset

-The data used for the paper may be downloaded from https://drive.google.com/file/d/1tDjFgLaDxl7gcOw9NPfWjAl3sCNvEhyv/view?usp=sharing  .
+The data used for the paper may be downloaded from [this google drive link](https://drive.google.com/file/d/1tDjFgLaDxl7gcOw9NPfWjAl3sCNvEhyv/view?usp=sharing).
 Unzip the tgz file so that a ```fixtures/bessarion-midi``` folder is created under the repository home directory.

 ## Code execution